robotframework/live/Examples/ExampleEntry/ReadMe.md

-## Simple Example
+## SIMPLE EXAMPLE

-This example contains a single test case in that test a users login.
+This example contains a single test case for user login.
+It uses a mocked backend api for user management.

-### Test Object

-We are testing here a backend api for user management.
-Users must authenticate before interaction.
-Depending on the authorizations, different actions can be carried out:

-- **Administrators** can create users, alter user data and fetch details about existing users.
-- **Normal users** can just fetch their own information and only alter their own details.
-- **Guest users** can login but not modify anything.

 ### Test Suite

-This test suite (*test.robot*) contains a single test case "*Login User with Password*".
+This test suite *TestSuite.robot* contains a two test cases **"Login User with Password"** and **"Denied Login with Wrong Password"**.
 This test case calls keywords from the resource file *keywords.resource*.

 ### Resource File

-*keywords.resource* contains keyword definitions as well as examples of variables, Return-Values, IF/ELSE and FOR-Loops.
-The keywords in this resource file are implemented by keywords from a python library which you will find impleneted in *CustomLibrary.py*.
+*keywords.resource* contains keyword definitions.
+The resource file also uses a python based keywords from the library *CustomLibrary.py* for more specialised functionality.
+Countless community made libraries exist that extend Robot Framework in various ways!